 What kind of rear-facing seats are there, and how should I use them?

-When your child reaches the highest weight or height allowed by the manufacturer of an “infant” seat (or it becomes too difficult for you to carry or lift into/out of your vehicle), they should move to a convertible, 3-in-1, or all-in-one car seat.
+Many families begin with a rear-facing only (“infant”) seat.
+When your child reaches the highest weight or height allowed by this seat (or it becomes too difficult for you to carry or lift into/out of your vehicle), your child should move to a convertible or “multimodal” (3-in-1, 4-in-1, or all-in-one) car seat.

-Install that seat rear-facing and keep it that way until your child has reached the maximum weight or height, according to the manufacturer’s instructions.
-Consider getting a seat that allows rear-racing to at least 40 pounds, or even higher.
+Install a convertible or multimodal seat rear-facing and keep it that way until your child has reached the maximum weight or height, according to the manufacturer’s instructions.
+The majority of these kind of seats allow rear-racing to at least 40 pounds, or even higher.

-For most rear-facing car seats, there must be at least 1 inch of room between the top of the child’s head and the top of the car seat.
+For a rear-facing car seat, there must be at least 1 inch of room between the top of the child’s head and the top of the car seat.
 The manufacturer may also supply a specific number (in inches and centimeters), or indicate a harness slot above which the child must ride forward-facing.

 Note that for some car seats, you may need to switch from using the lower anchors to the seat belt for a safe installation for a larger child.
 Refer to the car seat labels and instruction manual and the owner’s manual for your vehicle, for more information.

 Make sure if you are getting a seat labeled “3-in-1,” it is a seat that can be rear-facing, forward-facing with a harness, and a booster seat.
-There are some seats that are labeled as “3-in-1” referring to a forward-facing harnessed seat that can become a booster with a backrest or without a back.
+Some seats that are labeled as “3-in-1” refer to a forward-facing harnessed seat that can become a booster with or without a back.

 Wait – what about legroom?

 As the AAP says: